heIan-i/Velocity-Sensitive-Synth/README.md

-# Velocity-Sensitive-Synth
+# Custom-Synth
-A velocity-sensitive analog synth, made with magnetic switches and hall-effect sensors.
+A custom synth, made with magnetic switches and hall-effect sensors and DaisySeed.